Adrian Orr

-Adrian Orr is a New Zealand economist and former Governor of the Reserve Bank of New Zealand.
+Adrian Orr is a New Zealand economist and former governor of the Reserve Bank of New Zealand.
 He resigned in March 2025, three years before his contract was due to terminate.

 Early life

 Orr has Cook Island heritage through his grandfather No'oroa George, who moved to New Zealand in the 1930s.
 His father was of Irish descent and died when Orr was 13.

-Orr was born and raised in Taupō in the Waikato.
+Orr was born and raised in Taupō.
 At the time his father died, he had almost finished building a motel in Taupō.
 The family received help from his father's workmates to complete the building.
 The family then ran the motel during Orr's secondary schooling.
-As a young man, Orr worked in a range of jobs, including as a plumber, sewerage pipe layer, short order cook, dishwasher, and driving machinery for a local Taupō firm.
+As a young man, Orr worked in a range of jobs, including as a plumber, sewerage pipe layer, short-order cook, dishwasher, and driving machinery for a local Taupō firm.

-He has a Bachelor of Social Sciences (Economics and Geography) from the University of Waikato, and a master's degree in development economics (with distinction) from the University of Leicester, England.
+He has a Bachelor of Social Science (Economics and Geography) from the University of Waikato, and a Master's Degree in Development Economics (with Distinction) from the University of Leicester.